TurcsikZ/ZSPD-Deep-learning-projekt/README.md

 <h3> Folders and files in our repository</h3>

-<p> The data folder contains  the training, validation and test folders.
-Each folder contains the preprocessed image of the patient and a text file which will be used for modelling.
+<p> The data folder contains the raw_data,the training, validation and test folders.
+The raw_data folder contains the origanal data.
+The other folders contain the preprocessed image of the patient and a text file which will be used for modelling.
 Furthermore the <b> data_preparation.py </b> file contains the necessary functions for the jupyter notebook.
-The script and notebook are well commented.</p
+The script and notebook are commented.</p